-Advanced aspects of CAD using AutoCAD, to produce engineering drawing 2D architecture and mechanical drawings.
-Special emphasis is placed on 3-D techniques, solid modeling, and rendering.
-Hands-on sessions using personal computers will provide practice to reinforce the concepts and to provide practice to reinforce the concepts and to provide practical experience.
+Advanced aspects of CAD using AutoCAD to produce engineering drawing, 2D architecture, and mechanical drawings.
+Special emphasis is placed on 3D techniques, solid modeling, and rendering.
+Hands-on sessions using personal computers will provide practice to reinforce the concepts and provide practical experience.